Jayandi/Django_for_IoT/sensorserver/README.md

 - sqlwriter.py -- MQTT client program file (based on paho MQTT client).
 It subscribes to MQTT broker's topics and writes every new message in SQLite database in the file *server*

-- start_total.py -- It just runs Django web-server with the only command without activating venv, etc... (*./start_total.py*)

 ## How to use